-Elevation and floodproofing of eligible structures would require that the NFS acquire an easement as a part of the agreement, which runs with the land, and prohibits conversion or occupancy of any part of the structure located below the lowest habitable finished floor for human habitation and prohibits the alteration of the structure in any way to impede the movement of flood waters under the structure.
+Elevation and floodproofing of eligible structures would require that the NFS acquire a Right of Entry for Survey and Exploratory Work, Right of Entry for Construction, and a permanent easement with restrictive covenants (for OMRR&R).
+The District will propose a non-standard easement which runs with the land, and includes the temporary and perpetual rights and restrictions for construction, operation and maintenance of the project.
+For residential structures, the project requires an easement which prohibits conversion or occupancy of any part of the structure located below the lowest habitable finished floor for human habitation and prohibits the alteration of the structure in any way to impede the movement of flood waters under the structure.
 The easement language included would also prohibit the construction of any other structure in a manner that would impede the movement of floodwaters under the structure.
-The draft easement language would be submitted through CEMVD to USACE CEMP-CR as a request for approval of a Non-Standard Estate.
+For non-residential flood proofing of structures, a separate easement would be required which provides the necessary rights and restrictions to protect the federal investment.
+In each case, the draft easement language would be submitted through CEMVD to USACE CEMP-CR as a request for approval of a Non-Standard Estate.